Kentico/xperience-module-recombee/README.md

 1. You need to have an account on Recombee.com
    - you can create your own free account on Recombee.com or have your project registered in the Kentico organization.

-> This module is used for demonstrating [AI product recommendation possibilities](https://xperience.io/discover/blog/2019-10/artificial-intelligence-ai-is-here-to-help-you-w).
+> This module is used for demonstrating [AI recommendation possibilities](https://xperience.io/discover/blog/2019-10/artificial-intelligence-ai-is-here-to-help-you-w).
 Further adjustments are needed for production usage to fit particular use cases.

 ## Setting up the environment
 ### Administration package installation